Stan-l-e-y/RemindMe/README.md

 ![Authorization Token Flow](/public/refresh-token-flow.png)

-## Upon Authentication (via Next-Todo or an OAuth provider), Users will be granted an API access and refresh token in the form of a JWT.
+## Upon Authentication (via Next-Todo or an OAuth provider), Users will be granted API access and refresh tokens in the form of a JWT.

 ## OAuth 2.0 OpenID Connect Authorization Code Flow